Healthy Gift Ideas for Mast Cell Activation Syndrome and Histamine Intolerance

-You see, having any kind of chronic condition means you have to spend a lot of time on your health.
+You see, having any kind of chronic condition means you already have to spend a lot of time on your health.

-So, skincare and beauty often aren’t prioritized.
+Skincare and beauty often aren’t prioritized.
 Many women and men have told me they don’t feel attractive anymore.

-So check out these beauty products and create a unique gift basket tailored to your loved one’s needs.
+So, check out these beauty products and create a unique gift basket tailored to your loved one’s needs.
 Give them the gift of self-care they could really use.

 Here are my favorite nontoxic products that tend to work well for those with sensitivities.

 Primal Life Organics has a huge line of all-natural beauty products that are generally well-tolerated by those with MCAS or HIT.

 These products were developed to be:

 - Mold free